Introduction to Black Hole Thermodynamics: The Ryu-Takayanagi Formula

 In both versions of the argument, in order to complete the derivation of the RT formula, we would like to know that $\Sigma$ has minimal area, not just extremal area.
 This question is vacuous for a density matrix of the full CFT that is sufficiently close to a thermal one, since the Euclidean black hole solution has a unique codimension two surface of extremal area (the bifurcation surface), and this extremal surface remains unique after any sufficiently small change in the spacetime.
 So in such a case an extremal surface automatically has minimum area.
 However, in general there can be multiple candidate RT surfaces (as we saw in some examples in section \ref{original}), and the extension of the derivation that we have explained to cover this case is subtle and not fully understood in general.
 Let $X$ be the dominant bulk spacetime associated to the CFT density matrix $\rho$ (in the two-sided case) or to the CFT state $\Psi$ (in the one-sided version of the problem).
 The candidate RT surfaces are the extremal area surfaces $\Sigma_\mu\subset X$, $\mu=1,\cdots,s$ that satisfy the homology constraint.
 If $\Sigma_\mu $ is any of these surfaces, we can wrap a cosmic brane on $\Sigma_\mu$, and, after solving for back-reaction, we can find, at least for $n$ near 1, a spacetime $X'_{\mu,n}$ with a conical singularity of cone angle $2\pi/n$ on a surface $\Sigma_{\mu,n}$ (which reduces to $\Sigma_\mu$ as $n\to 1$).
 Hopefully, $X'_{\mu,n}$ can be continued to integers $n>1$ and at such values, hopefully $X'_{\mu,n}$ is a quotient $X_{\mu,n}/\Z_n$, where $X_{\mu,n}$ is a manifold that can contribute to the $n^{th}$ R\'enyi entropy of the relevant density matrix.
 Among the $X_{\mu,n}$, the one whose action $I(X_{\mu,n})$ is smallest is expected to dominate the computation of the $n^{th}$ R\'enyi entropy.
-Under these assumptions, since the limit of $I(X_{\mu,n})$ for $n\to 1$ is $A(\Sigma_\mu)/4G$, the candidate RT surface of least area is indeed the one whose area determines the von Neumann entropy.
+At $n=1$, $X_{\mu,n}$ reduces to the original manifold $X$, so its action is independent of $\mu$.
+Moreover the derivative of $I(X_{\mu,n})$ with respect to $n$ at $n=1$ is $A(\Sigma_\mu)/4G$.
+So for $n$ slightly greater than 1, the minimum of $I(X_{\mu,n})$ is achieved by minimizing $A(\Sigma_\mu)$.
+Hence under the stated assumptions, the candidate RT surface of least area is indeed the one whose area determines the von Neumann entropy.

 In general, not much is known about constructing candidate manifolds $X_{\mu,n}$ for integer $n>1$ associated to candidate RT surfaces $\Sigma_\mu$.
 In a few cases, this has been done.
 For instance, in the example shown in fig, \ref{TwoIntervals} with two candidate RT surfaces $\Sigma_\mu$, $\mu=1,2$, manifolds $X_{\mu,2}$ were explicitly described and studied in \cite{Headrick}, and this has been extended to $X_{\mu,n}$ \cite{BDHM}.